 #6.
 ‘All Shook Up’ by Elvis Presley, 1954

-Today, we live in a world where everyone has access to everything – especially music.
+Today, we live in a world where everyone can access everything – especially music.

 Music is more important than ever.
-We live in a world where everyone has access to everything – from the latest news to the latest fashions, from the best foods to the latest gadgets.
+We live in a world where everyone can access everything – from the latest news to fashions, from the best foods to gadgets.

 While all of these records sound amazing, one album is the one that changed the world.